 Ancient Irish laws, called the Brehon Laws, provided women full equality with men.
 That’s right, they could inherit property or bequeath their own; they could marry or divorce the man of their choosing; even the right of a woman to experience satisfaction in marriage was enshrined in its legal framework.
 In Europe, where burning uppity women at the stake became a national pastime, the Irish attitude to sexual equality between the sexes was nothing short of revolutionary.
 Stamping out of the Brehon Laws, and with them the rights of women, was finally accomplished under Queen Elizabeth of England.

 2. The land of sex and sinners

-When it came to matters of love Edmund Spenser, the Elizabethan poet, was appalled by Irish men, who were in the main, he wrote, a bunch of lascivious bisexuals who offered themselves freely to both women and men before his shocked gaze.
-Spenser enthusiastically recommended the extermination of the Irish race but was himself burned out of his famous castle in County Cork.
+When it came to matters of love Edmund Spencer, the Elizabethan poet, was appalled by Irish men, who were in the main, he wrote, a bunch of lascivious bisexuals who offered themselves freely to both women and men before his shocked gaze.
+Spencer enthusiastically recommended the extermination of the Irish race but was himself burned out of his famous castle in County Cork.

 3. Bad Romance

 The Irish much prefer a dramatic finish to a promising start.
 Think of Diarmuid and Grainne, think of Charles Stewart Parnell and Kitty O’Shea.
 Most of all think of poor Oscar Wilde.
 Wilde’s affair to remember will still be passionately discussed by people not yet born.
 Having married a beautiful but unsuspecting woman before his latent homosexuality became blatant, the real love of his life turned out to be Lord Alfred Douglas, a whey-faced flaxen -haired youth who ruined his life and reputation.
 In response Wilde did what generations of Irishmen have, he wrote a ballad that has outlived them all.